YoungSong99/city-finder-web-app/README.md

 ## Overview
 **CityFinder** is a tool designed to make the home-finding process easier.
 It allows users to compare cities based on current property prices, crime rates, school quality, and property value appreciation rates, enabling them to make informed decisions.

-## Usage Instructions:
+## Usage Instructions

 **Step 1: Fetch Data for Desired Cities**

-Use my web scraping code(https://github.com/YoungSong99/city-finder-web-scraping) which is using Python's BeautifulSoup to scrape information from NeighborhoodScout.
+Use the web scraping code available [here]((https://github.com/YoungSong99/city-finder-web-scraping)), which utilizes Python's BeautifulSoup to scrape information from NeighborhoodScout.
-Open the Excel file in this repository and enter the names of the cities you want to fetch data for.
+Open the Excel file in the repository and enter the names of the cities you want to fetch data for.

 **Step 2: ETL City Data**
 Load the data obtained in Step 1 to the server using Pentaho Data Integration.
-Run the transformations file from https://github.com/YoungSong99/city-finder-data-ETL
+Run the transformation files available [here]( https://github.com/YoungSong99/city-finder-data-ETL).

 **Step 3: Connect Web App and Database**
-Connect this web app to the database to enjoy the data on an interactive map.
 1) Clone the repository:
 ```bash
 git clone https://github.com/YoungSong99/city-finder-web-app.git